📦 Improve Warehouse Productivity

 Group picking locations by clusters to reduce the walking distance for each picking route.
 (Example: the maximum walking distance between two locations is <15 m)

-Spatial clustering is the task of grouping together a set of points in a way that objects in the same cluster are more similar to each other than to objects in other clusters.
+Spatial clustering is the task of grouping points in a way that makes objects within the same cluster more similar to one another than to objects in other clusters.

-For this part we will split the orders in two categories:
+For this part, we will split the orders into two categories:

-• Mono-line orders: they can be associated to a unique picking locations
+• Mono-line orders: they can be associated with a unique picking location

 Mono-line orders